-- the ALSA library is used to access the audio devices and only single device is supported. - default audio device with the name Citrix HDX Audio appears in the session. - only one app can use the Citrix HDX Audio device at a time.
+- the ALSA library is used to access the audio devices and only single device is supported. - In a session, there is only one speaker and one microphone with the name "Citrix HDX Audio", which corresponds to the default device on the client side. - only one app can use the Citrix HDX Audio device at a time.